maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Some dialects had a second number format, *integer*.
 Most notable among these are later versions of Microsoft BASIC, so this feature is widely available in home computer dialects, though rarely used.
 MS used 16-bit values for integers, potentially saving considerable amounts of memory in programs with large numbers of numeric constants.
 To indicate that a variable should store the value in integer format, the percent sign, `%`, was added to the end of the variable name.
 So, `I` would store a value in the default format, normally a 40-bit floating point, while `I%` would store the value as a 16-bit integer.

 A few dialects also added a *double* format as well, once again led by later Microsoft releases.
 These were indicated by adding the hash symbol, `#`, to the end of the variable name.
 In dialects that had doubles, it was common for the default internal format of the single to be smaller than normal and then have the programmer use doubles if more precision was required.
 For instance, on the Atari Microsoft BASIC, a single was 32 bits instead of the more typical 40, while a double was 64 bits.
-On most of these dialects, a single-precision value could be explicitly indicated by adding the bang,`!`, to the end of a variable name.
+On most of these dialects, a single-precision value could be explicitly indicated by adding the bang, `!`, to the end of a variable name.
 As single was the default format for variables, the bang is almost never found in real-world programs.

 As memory is no longer an issue, RetroBASIC uses the 64-bit IEEE double format to store all numbers.
-This has no effect on the programs; the extra precision is hidden within the system.
+This does not affect the programs; the extra precision is hidden within the system.
 The only difference is that when a calculation is stored in a variable, if that variable is declared as an integer, the `INT` operator is applied to the result.
-In MS versions, the existing floating point code is used and then discards the fractional leftover, which allowed them to implement these functions without adding new code to the already memory-limited machines.
+In MS versions, the existing floating point code is used and then discards the fractional leftover, which allows them to implement these functions without adding new code to the already memory-limited machines.
 In some dialects, like BBC BASIC, an entirely separate math library is used for this purpose, which offers higher performance.
 RetroBASIC carries out all calculations using doubles, as performance and memory footprint are no longer issues.

 BASIC inputs and outputs numbers in decimal format, using the same formatting rules as C's "g" format.
 This means that large numbers and small fractions are output in exponent format, regardless of how they are input.
 For instance, if the program asks the user to type in a number and they type fifteen ones, when output that value will be rendered something like `1.11111E14`.
 For those dialects that supported doubles, numeric constants could be set to doubles by changing the E to a D.

-Because the input and output are in decimal, but the internal format is in binary, there are numbers that one can type in to the source code cannot be exactly represented internally.
+Because the input and output are in decimal, but the internal format is in binary, there are numbers that one can type into the source code cannot be exactly represented internally.
 This is similar to the lack of a way to exactly represent 1/3 in decimal, whereas it can be exactly represented in base-12.
 As a result, BASIC programs are subject to "round-off error" that can produce odd results, especially when dealing with fractional values.
 It is generally suggested that you do not rely on a variable containing a specific value when testing it; instead of `IF X=5`, you should `IF X>=5` in case the value of X rounded up to 5.000111... during a previous calculation.
 RetroBASIC's double format is not immune to round-off error, although it may be reduced in frequency by the higher-accuracy numbers being used internally.
 Some dialects, like Wang and Atari, use a different internal format known as binary coded decimal, or BCD, that avoids many of these rounding problems, but at the cost of being slower and requiring slightly more memory.

 RetroBASIC has the additional feature that numeric constants can be entered in hexadecimal, octal or binary format.
 Hexadecimal values are indicated by placing the prefix `0x`, `0h` or `&` in front of the value, for instance, `&1F3A` will be converted internally to the value 7994.
 Octal is indicated by `0o`, like `0o3725`, and binary with `0b`, like `0b10110011`.
 These values can be used in any numeric expression in place of a decimal constant.
 Like any numeric value, they are converted to doubles internally.